Vinegar tasters: Buddhism

 During Buddha's first sermon he preached, "neither the extreme of indulgence nor the extremes of asceticism was acceptable as a way of life and that one should avoid extremes and seek to live in the middle way".
-"Thus the goal of basic Buddhist practice is not the achievement of a state of bliss in some heaven but the extinguishing of tanha.
+"Thus the goal of basic Buddhist practice is not the achievement of a state of bliss in some heaven but the extinguishing of Taṇhā.
 When tanha is extinguished, one is released from the cycle of life (birth, suffering, death, and rebirth)", only then will they achieve Nirvana.

 With this in mind, it is interpreted that Buddhism, being concerned with the self, viewed the vinegar as a polluter of the taster's body due to its extreme flavor.
 Another interpretation for the image is that Buddhism reports the facts as they are, that vinegar is vinegar and isn't naturally sweet on the tongue.
 Pretending it is sweet is denying what it is, while the equally harmful opposite is being disturbed by the sourness.